 Certificates are issued with an expiry date to ensure decision-makers have their knowledge and skills re-evaluated regularly (three years from initial certification and every five years after).

 Timeline showing the certification requirements

-See Gazette notice Replacement of Notice of Accreditation Under the Resource Management Act 1991 [Gazette website] for certification requirements.
+- Gazette notice setting out certification requirements of commissioners: Replacement of Notice of Accreditation Under the Resource Management Act 1991 [Gazette website]